Invoke-IR/PowerForensics/docs/modulehelp/Get-ForensicFileSlack.md

 ```

 ## DESCRIPTION
-The Get-ForensicFileSlack cmdlet gets the specified volume&apos;s slack space as a byte array.
+The Get-ForensicFileSlack cmdlet gets the specified volume&apos;s slack space as a byte array of a certain file.

 &quot;Slack space&quot; is the difference between the true size of a file&apos;s contents and the allocated size of a file on disk.